matthewgao/MyVim/README.md

 ~~~
 wget -qO- https://raw.github.com/matthewgao/MyVim/master/setup.sh | sh
 ~~~
-***NOTICE:--To make the airline show perfect, you can change the font of Terminal to a powerline support one.
+**NOTICE:**To make the airline show perfect, you can change the font of Terminal to a powerline support one.

 ## Plugins